malikhannan01/AI-Mental-Health-Chatbot/README.md

 | `mental_health_chatbot.ipynb` | Model training code for BiLSTM and BlenderBot fine-tuning |
 | `chatbot_pipeline.ipynb` | Complete pipeline with loading and inference code |

   ---

-## Limitations

-- Emotion detection accuracy is 45% across 28 fine-grained emotions
-- Some similar emotions may be confused (sadness vs disappointment)
-- BlenderBot responses may occasionally be generic
-- Requires both models loaded, approximately 2GB RAM
-- Not a substitute for professional mental health care
-- Limited to English language only

-## Future Improvements

-- Improve emotion detection with transformer-based models
-- Add conversation history for contextual responses
-- Support multilingual conversations
-- Deploy as web application with user interface
-- Add voice input and output capabilities
-- Integrate crisis detection and hotline referrals

-  ---

 ## How It Works